Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Can I bring Minnesota cannabis home with me?

 No. Transporting cannabis across state lines violates federal law regardless of the legal status in either state.
+This includes driving across the border to Wisconsin, Iowa, or the Dakotas.

 Are there cannabis lounges in Minnesota?

-What's the best city in Minnesota for cannabis tourism?
+What is the best city in Minnesota for cannabis tourism?

 Can I consume cannabis in Minnesota state parks?